 Since we kept the bottom third of the wall intact, we were able to add a counter for extra seating.
 This also allowed us to keep the wall outlets so we didn’t have the extra expense of calling in an electrician.

-Since this was a supporting wall, he had a friend that had experience with this kind of job assist him.
-They had to install a new load-bearing beam as explained in this tutorial from The Family Handyman.
+Since this was a supporting wall, we had to install a new load-bearing beam as explained in this tutorial from The Family Handyman.

-And we installed the TV on an articulating mount so it can be seen from both rooms, which makes Mr. Simplicity very happy.
+And we installed the TV on an articulating mount so it can be seen from both rooms.

 I’m thrilled with the how open, lighter and brighter both rooms feel!
 I wish we had done it sooner!